New Zealand's Workplace-based Learners

 Figure 2: Apprentices by gender 2010-2019

 Figures 3 and 4 show the proportion of the workforce that are trainees or apprentices, broken down by ethnicity .
 Trainee participation as a percentage of the workforce decreased across most ethnic groups but was steady for Pacific Peoples in 2019 and rates for Māori and Pacific Peoples remained higher than for other groups.
 While participation rates for apprentices increased across all ethnic groups, the largest increases were for Māori and Pacific Peoples.
 Participation continues to be highest for apprentices of Māori ethnicity.

 Figure 3: Trainee participation by ethnicity 2014-2019

 Figure 4: Apprentice participation by ethnicity 2014-2019

-Increasing numbers of industry training learners hold tertiary qualifications gained prior to starting training.
-Overall, 58 percent of trainees and 46 percent of apprentices in 2017 already held a tertiary certificate, diploma, or bachelors or above degree.
+A high proportion of industry training learners hold tertiary qualifications gained prior to starting training.
+Overall, 57 percent of trainees and 47 percent of apprentices in 2018 already held a tertiary certificate, diploma, or bachelors or above degree.
 For trainees this was consistent with 2017, while for apprentices this was 1 percentage point higher.
 However, when looking at new entrant apprentices only, the proportion holding a tertiary degree, certificate or diploma dropped back to the 2016 level of 46 percent, down from a high of 50 percent in 2017.

 What industries do they participate in?